wollomatic/socket-proxy/README.md

 ## Getting Started

-Some examples can be found in the [wiki](https://github.com/wollomatic/socket-proxy/wiki).
+Some examples can be found in the [wiki](https://github.com/wollomatic/socket-proxy/wiki) and in the `examples` directory of the repo.

 ### Warning